 I'm a system administrator at the Student-Run Computing Facility, a society in Cambridge University that provides free hosting, email & more to members of the University.

 I continue to be part of the Electrical Engineering & Embedded Systems group, and I am in charge of the car’s firmware and embedded platforms.
-I set up the group’s continuous integration setup (based on Buildbot), which accelerates our development workflow and carries out any tests we write for it.
+I set up the group’s continuous integration (based on Buildbot), which accelerates our development workflow and carries out any tests we write for it.

 In November 2018 I was elected as an undergraduate representative sitting on the Faculty Board of Engineering, a high-up committee in the Cambridge University Engineering Department which reports to the University’s General Board.
 I've now completed my one-year term on the Board.